 To view the QoS profile selection, go to Configuration > QoS > QoS profiles.

-You can also view the Global QoS Bandwidth Default Profile under Global Rules in QoS policies and under HDX rules in global rules section.
+You can also view the Global QoS Bandwidth Default Profile under Global Rules in QoS policies and under HDX rules in the global rules section.

 - You can provide up to five HDX IP and port range.